bnfour/md-mods/readme.md

 https://github.com/bnfour/md-mods/assets/853426/92bb0375-95cb-40d3-81a8-8972ba9207af

+> [!TIP]
+> It's best to use single taps to scroll albums.
+>
-Please note that this mod does not play well with "hold to scroll" feature.
+> This mod does not play well with "hold to scroll" feature.
 It might skip an album if a direction key is held long enough to trigger continuous scrolling mode.
-It's best to use single taps to scroll albums.

 ## Experimental mod
 This is not a mod intended for using.
 Rather, it's a developmental test bed for me to test random stuff without changing existing proper mods.
 For instance, Album scroll mod was first implemented (in a very scuffed way; no, I won't show the code ⇀‸↼‶) in this project and then moved to its own permanent project.